Sidaction/plateforme-elsa/wp-content/plugins/backwpup/readme.txt

 BackWPup performs a simple HTTP request to the server itself every time you click `run now` or whenever a backup job starts automatically.
 The HTTP response test message could mean:
 * Your host does not allow *loop back connections*.
 (If you know what `WP_ALTERNATE_CRON` is, try it.)
-* Your WordPress root directory or backup directory requires authetification.
+* Your WordPress root directory or backup directory requires authentication.
 Set username and password in Settings->Network.
 * The Server can’t resolve its own hostname.
 * A plugin or theme is blocking the request.
 * Other issues related to your individual server and/or WordPress configuration.